Rotman School of Management

-The Joseph L. Rotman School of Management (commonly known as the Rotman School of Management or simply Rotman) is a faculty of the University of Toronto and the graduate business school on its St. George campus in downtown Toronto, Ontario, Canada.
+The Joseph L. Rotman School of Management (commonly known as the Rotman School of Management or simply Rotman) is the graduate business school of the University of Toronto, based on the St. George campus in downtown Toronto, Ontario, Canada.
 The university has offered undergraduate courses in commerce and management since 1901, however the business school was formally established in 1950.
 The school is named after Joseph L. Rotman, its principal benefactor.

 The school offers undergraduate, graduate and doctoral programs in business administration, finance and commerce, including full-time, part-time and executive MBA programs along with a Master of Finance program, a Master of Management, a Master of Management Analytics, the Master of Financial Risk Management, a Graduate Diploma in Professional Accounting, and a doctoral program.
+Its PhD in management program is offered tri-campus, on the St. George, Mississauga, and Scarborough campuses.

-Additionally, in collaboration with other schools at the university and abroad, it offers combined or joint MBA degrees with the Henry N.R.
+Additionally, in collaboration with other divisions at the university and abroad, it offers combined or joint MBA degrees with the Henry N.R.
 Jackman Faculty of Law (JD/MBA), the Faculty of Applied Science and Engineering (Skoll BASc/MBA), the Leslie Dan Faculty of Pharmacy (PharmD/MBA), the Munk School of Global Affairs and Public Policy (MBA/MGA), the Temerty Faculty of Medicine (MD/MBA); and Collaborative Programs in Asia-Pacific Studies and Environmental Studies.

 History

+Predecessors and early history (1901–1972)

-The programs for which the Rotman School of Management is now responsible had their origins in 1901 when a diploma program in Commerce was inaugurated in the Faculty of Arts.
+The programs for which the Rotman School of Management is now responsible had their origins in 1901 when a diploma program in commerce was inaugurated in the Faculty of Arts.
 This was transformed into a Bachelor of Arts program in Commerce and Finance in 1909 and into a Bachelor of Commerce program in 1920.
 These programs had a strong liberal arts emphasis which the BCom program still tries to retain.
 A Master of Commerce program was started in the Faculty of Arts in 1938 to provide a more professional program.

 In 1950 the MCom program was transferred into the newly created Institute of Business Administration with a Director as its head.
 The degree was changed to Master of Business Administration in 1960 and the institute was renamed the School of Business.
-It was elevated to the status of a Faculty with a Dean in 1972 and renamed the Faculty of Management Studies.
-The name was shortened to Faculty of Management in 1986 and was named the Joseph L. Rotman School of Management in 1997 in honour of its principal benefactor.
-It still, however, retains its status as a Faculty in the University of Toronto.

 A Doctor of Philosophy program was begun in 1969 to develop its research orientation and to provide business school faculty for Canadian universities.
-The name of the school was changed to the Faculty of Management Studies in 1972.